 Summary of 500s Series outfits and a list of the outfits: The 500s Series

 Coleco started selling this outfit in 1985.
 It likely ended production no later than sometime in 1986.
-If it is found later on a kid or in a package it was likely because the company was using up old stock.
+It may be found on later kids, but this was most likely the company using up old stock.

 My goal is to find every version of every outfit that was produced.
 Below is a record of each version of this outfit that I have.
 To understand clothing codes, factories, and variations, please refer to these posts: 1st Blog – Why do this project?, What are Clothing Tag Codes?, Factories and Companies

-If you have an outfit that is not recorded here, I would like to hear from you.
+If you have an outfit that is not recorded here or does not match my information, (e.g. You have a 502D OK that is yellow, not purple.)
+I would like to hear from you.
 Information is best sent in the form of pictures.
 For details, visit Taking Clothing Tag Pics.

 As I only have two factories recorded as producing this outfit, there is very little factory variation to note.
 The only difference I can observe is a slight variation in how the lace is applied.